-In order to properly meet the challenges of the current market and to maintain its leadership position as an affordable housing provider, SCCHA began the process of updating the Agency's strategic goals during the fiscal year.
-The new strategic plan will guide the Agency's work for the next five years.
+In order to properly meet the challenges of the current market and to maintain its leadership position as an affordable housing provider, SCCHA updated its strategic goals.
+The new strategic plan will guide the Agency's work through FY2025.
+Staff will use the objectives in an effort to achieve the following goals: